IS THE BRITTLE REALLY SOFT?

 Bacon Peanut Soft Brittle: Peanuts

-Apple Brandy Toffee: Dairy, soy lecithin, walnuts
+Apple Brandy Toffee: Dairy, soy lecithin, tree nuts

 Cinnamon Whisky Toffee: Dairy, soy lecithin